IKIM-Essen/ClusterDocs/docs/reference/authentication-lifecycle.md

 ## 9. Sign-out and session expiry are normal security boundaries

 Web sessions expire and sensitive actions may require a fresh step-up even when you are still generally signed into RCC.
-A Workbench reconnect may similarly require fresh browser authentication while the underlying Slurm session still exists.
+An RCC Analysis Notebook reconnect may similarly require fresh browser authentication while the underlying Slurm-backed interactive session still exists.

 This separation prevents an old browser tab from becoming indefinite authority.